Dan Duryea: Personal life

-Duryea was different from the unsavoury characters he often portrayed.
+Duryea was different from the unsavory characters he often portrayed.
 He was married for 35 years to his wife, Helen, until her death in January 1967.
 The couple had two sons: Peter (who worked for a time as an actor), and Richard, a talent agent.
-At home, Duryea lived a quiet life at his house in the San Fernando Valley, devoting himself to gardening, boating, and community activities including, at various times, active membership in the local parent-teacher association and Scout Master of a Boy Scout troop.
+At home, Duryea lived a quiet life at his house in the San Fernando Valley, devoting himself to gardening, boating, and community activities including, at various times, active membership in the local parent-teacher association and Scoutmaster of a Boy Scout troop.

-On June 7, 1968, Duryea died of cancer at the age of 61.
-The New York Times tellingly noted the passing of a "heel with sex appeal."
+Duryea died of cancer on June 7, 1968, at the age of 61.
+The New York Times noted the passing of a "heel with sex appeal."
 His remains are interred in Forest Lawn - Hollywood Hills Cemetery in Los Angeles.
-His headstone reads: "DAN DURYEA 1907-1968 OUR POP A MAN EVERYBODY LOVED."